nameko/nameko-tracer/README.rst

 .. code:: console

-    pip install entrypoint-tracer
+    pip install nameko-tracer

-Add ``Tracer`` dependency provider to your service:
+Add ``nameko_tracer.EntrypointTracer`` dependency provider to your service plus add a simple RPC entrypoint so we have an endpoint to trace:

 .. code:: python